lsst-sqre/phalanx/docs/service-guide/add-external-chart.rst

 to that configuration key for the ``values-*.yaml`` file for every environment in Phalanx that will deploy this service.
 (The example above is for the ``ingress-nginx`` chart; the URL and name will obviously vary.)
-Do that as a pull request, probably as part of your pull request to add your Argo CD application (see :doc:`add-application`).
+Do that as a pull request, probably as part of your pull request to add your Argo CD application (see :doc:`add-service`).